Tell Achziv

 Background:

-Tell (mound) Achziv is a coastal Canaanite, Biblical, Phoenician and Arabic city that is located on a Kurkar (sandstone) hill near the outlet of Kziv creek, and close to the border with Lebanon.
-Today it is a national park.
+Tel (mound) Achziv is a coastal Canaanite, Biblical, Phoenician and Arabic city that is located on a Kurkar (sandstone) hill near the outlet of Kziv creek, and close to the border with Lebanon.
+Today it is a national park with a public beach and private resorts.

 Location:

-Tell Achziv is located on the Northern coastline, and is located between two creeks - Kziv creek on the north and Shaal creek on the south.
+Tel Achziv is located on the Northern coastline, and is located between two creeks – Kziv creek on the north and Sha’al creek on the south.

-The ancient site was located on the steep hill, and its size if 70 Dunam (7 Hectares).
-An ancient port is located on the coast below the Tell, and another secondary port is located 700M south to the Tell in a site called Khirbet "port of Achziv".
-These two ports indicate a booming maritime business.
+The ancient site was located on the steep hill, with an area of 70 Dunam (7 Hectares).
+An ancient harbor is located on the coast below the Tel, and another secondary harbor is located 700M south to the Tel in a site called Khirbet “port of Achziv”.
+These two harbors indicate a booming maritime business.

 History of the place: